emqx/neuron-docs/en_US/getting-started/installation.md

 # Installation

-In order to meet customer needs, Neuron is divided into two types, one that integrates eKuiper and carries a data stream processing engine interface, named Neuron-plus, and the other that does not integrate eKuiper, named Neuron.
-Users can choose according to their own needs.Neuron-plus version now only supports docker installation.
+In order to meet customer needs, Neuron is divided into two types, one that integrates eKuiper and carries a data stream processing engine interface, named NeuronEX, and the other that does not integrate eKuiper, named Neuron.
+Users can choose according to their own needs.

 ## Download